UKPLab/sentence-transformers/examples/applications/computing-embeddings/README.md

 Some models require using specific text *prompts* to achieve optimal performance.
 For example, with [intfloat/multilingual-e5-large](https://huggingface.co/intfloat/multilingual-e5-large) you should prefix all queries with `query: ` and all passages with `passage: `.
 Another example is [BAAI/bge-large-en-v1.5](https://huggingface.co/BAAI/bge-large-en-v1.5), which performs best for retrieval when the input texts are prefixed with `Represent this sentence for searching relevant passages: `.

 Sentence Transformer models can be initialized with `prompts` and `default_prompt_name` parameters:
-* `prompts` is an optional argument that accepts a dictionary of prompts with prompt names to prompt format-strings.
-The `{}` will be replaced with the input text during inference.
+* `prompts` is an optional argument that accepts a dictionary of prompts with prompt names to prompt texts.
+The prompt will be prepended to the input text during inference.
 For example,
     ```python
     model = SentenceTransformer(
         "intfloat/multilingual-e5-large",
         prompts={
-            "classification": "Classify the following text: {}",
+            "classification": "Classify the following text: ",
-            "retrieval": "Retrieve semantically similar text: {}",
+            "retrieval": "Retrieve semantically similar text: ",
-            "clustering": "Identify the topic or theme based on the text: {}",
+            "clustering": "Identify the topic or theme based on the text: ",
         },
     )
     # or
     model.prompts = {
-        "classification": "Classify the following text: {}",
+        "classification": "Classify the following text: ",
-        "retrieval": "Retrieve semantically similar text: {}",
+        "retrieval": "Retrieve semantically similar text: ",
-        "clustering": "Identify the topic or theme based on the text: {}",
+        "clustering": "Identify the topic or theme based on the text: ",
     }
     ```
 * `default_prompt_name` is an optional argument that determines the default prompt to be used.
 It has to correspond with a prompt name from `prompts`.
 If `None`, then no prompt is used by default.
 For example,